ymdatta/ASE_Spring24_Project/src/gate.md

 The rest of this document describes GATE:

 - First, we talk how to install the system;
-- Second, we discuss some of the coding convetions used here.
+- Second, we discuss some of the coding conventions used here.
 - After that, we discuss the four main sections of the code
   - Help and settings
   - GATE's input data format